 Unlike the simple two-person relationship between patient and therapist in individual therapy, group therapy offers multiple relationships to assist the individual in growth and problem solving.

-You may be eligible for an Emotional Support Animal letter to allow your dog or cat access to “no pet” residences.
+You may be eligible for a Psychiatric Service Animal letter to allow your animal access to public buildings and airplanes.

 What is a Psychiatric Service Animal?